 4. Internal Linking

-Linking helps to keep visitors on your site for more extended periods of time (if done right).
-Internal Linking is about making the user experience better by helping them to get the information they’re looking for fast.
-Don’t overdo it though.
+Linking helps keep visitors on your site for more extended periods of time (if done right).
+Internal Linking is about making the user experience better by getting the information they’re looking for fast.
+Please don’t overdo it, though.
 If you add a link to an external site, ensure that it opens in a new tab.
 If you don’t, it’ll direct visitors FROM your site!

 5. Meta Descriptions

 Queue, keyword research!
-Search engines will sometimes skip over your meta description if it doesn’t describe the contents of the page well enough.
-Just make sure to have enough content on your page, and that the meta description closely resembles your content.
+Search engines will sometimes skip over your meta description if it doesn’t describe the page’s contents well enough.
+Just make sure to have enough content on your page and that the meta description closely resembles your content.

 6. Social Media Profile Links

-Using social media to drive more traffic to your website is an important strategy that helps your audience learn even more about your business!
+Using social media to drive more traffic to your website is an important tactic that helps your audience learn more about your business!
 However, it’s surprisingly underutilized!

 Until Next Time

-So there you have it, a quick rundown on what is website optimization and what to start focusing on to help improve your visitor’s experience and website ranking!
+There you have it, a quick rundown on website optimization and what to start focusing on to improve your visitor’s experience and website ranking!
 If you’d like more website or social media optimization tips, check out these posts on why you shouldn’t buy followers and backlinks (and what to do instead) and five tips to improve website speed.